A Poisson allocation of optimal tail: Introduction

 a function from $\R^d$ to $[0,1]$.
-This is well defined (the integral exists), by Lemma~\ref{Lemma2} below.
-We will prove that the $f_n$ have an $L^1$ limit $f$, and that it is a function of integral 1.
-From the properties of the AKT construction (Lemma~\ref{fontos} below) we will get that the diameter of this limit has the tail that we want.
-We will conclude that the map $\psi :\xi\mapsto f^{\omega-\xi}$ ($\xi\in \omega\in\Omega$) defines a fractional allocation rule with the desired tail.
+This is well defined (the integral exists) by Lemma~\ref{Lemma2} below.
+It is equivariant by (\ref{e-1}), so it is a fractional weak allocation rule for each $n \in\N$.
+Now we want to get rid of ``weakness.''
+We will prove that with probability~1 all the $f_n^{\omega,\xi}$ have an $L^1$ limit ($\xi\in\omega$),

+and that it is a function of integral 1.
+From the properties of the AKT construction (Lemma~\ref{fontos} below) we will show that the diameter of the support of this limit function has the tail that we want.
+We will conclude that the map $\eta\dvtx \omega\mapsto f^\omega$ with $f^\omega \dvtx \xi\mapsto f^{\omega,\xi}$ ($\xi\in \omega\in\Omega$) defines a fractional allocation rule with the desired tail.